 Huion gives you another gift pen, so you could use one & charge one, and to have a spare in case you lost one of them, which is more common than you think (Twitter is full of artists tweeting how they lost their Wacom pens).
 I lost mine many times.

-Huion KAMVAS GT-191’s driver allows you with various options, calibrating the pen to mapping the drawing area between different screens.
+Huion KAMVAS GT-191’s driver allows you with various options, calibrating the pen to mapping the drawing area between different screens, this is important since by default, the drawing area was mapped to a different screen, which different from the Huion’s.
 The driver is also where you can customize the pen buttons.
 It also provides you with a way to test pressure to see if it’s working.

 You can also rotate the working area, this can be useful in case you want to rotate your Huion KAMVAS GT-191, especially if you attached it to an Ergotron arm.